mozilla/django-browserid/README.rst

 If you want full control over account creation, don't use django-browserid's browserid_verify view.
 Create your own view and use ``verify`` to manually verify a BrowserID assertion with something like the following: ::

-   from django_browserid.auth import get_audience, verify
+   from django_browserid import get_audience, verify
    from django_browserid.forms import BrowserIDForm